 Creating informative and appealing 2D projections of 3D scenes is a challenging task not only in Computer Graphics but in traditional artistic media as well.
+For staged 3D scenes, the composition of scene objects is intertwined with its flattening to a 2D projection.
+Photographers, for example, explore many camera settings and viewpoints while rearranging scene objects to achieve a desired shot.
+Artists, on the other hand, mentally rearrange and stitch together different views of a scene to render a desired 2D projection onto canvas.
 Even within the bounds of realism, artists very often deviate from strict linear perspective for two chief reasons.

 First, linear perspective can be too restrictive to display all of the necessary parts of a scene.
 It also may not be able to meet all of the desired 2D framing and layout constraints.
 While this can be fixed somewhat by rearranging objects in a staged scene, often that is not a feasible option.
-Second, viewers are not overly critical of deviations from a linear perspective as long as the overall projection has a notion of global scene coherence and a locally continuous projection (preferably linear perspective) [Kubovy 1986].
-Perspective distortions can also be used to convey mood and vary the relative importance of objects [Singh 2002].
+Second, viewers are not overly critical of deviations from a linear perspective as long as the overall projection has a notion of global scene coherence and a locally continuous projection (preferably linear perspective) [?].